shblythe/librofm-downloader/README.md

 Enable `RENAME_CHAPTERS` to rename files from `Track - #.mp3` to `### <Book Title> - <Chapter Title>` as provided by libro.fm Additionally, if you enable `WRITE_TITLE_TAG`, each track's ID3 `title` field will be set to `### <Chapter Title>` as provided by libro.fm.

-### Convert to M4B
+### Formats

-M4B is an audio book file format that is supported by many players.
-By default, libro.fm on;y supports downloading "chapterized" MP3 files i.e. every chapter is its own file.
+By default, libro.fm only supports downloading "chapterized" MP3 files i.e. every chapter is its own file.
-That's not very convenient and also not supported by tons of players.
+When setting `FORMAT` or passing the `--format` flag you can control what format should be used Formats supported: `mp3`, `m4b`, `both`

-If you enable `CONVERT_TO_M4B` or pass the `--convert-to-m4b` flag, a separate m4b file will be generated with all the available metadata (e.g. chapter names and a book cover).
+- `mp3` (default): Only downloads the "chapterized" MP3 files
-The MP3 files are not deleted when the process is completed.
+- `m4b`: Downloads the "chapterized" MP3 files, then merges them into a single `m4b` file __and deletes the MP3 files__.
-Note: this process will take a little extra time to complete.
+- `both`: Downloads the "chapterized" MP3 files, and creates a single `m4b` file out of them.
+No files are deleted.

 When running this tool separately (i.e. not using the provided docker container), please ensure `ffmpeg` is installed on your system.
 You can pass the paths for `ffmpeg` and `ffprobe` to the tool as well using the `--ffmpeg-path <path>` and `--ffprobe-path <path>` options.